 - Promotes Collaboration

-The cloud enables you and your team, clients, vendors and employees, to use file-sharing applications to collaborate effectively.
-Businesses that operate on the cloud can provide staff with options to work on the go or at home, from their desktops, laptops, smart phones and tablets, making your business more desire and flexible for your employees.
+The cloud enables you and your team, clients, vendors, and employees, to use file-sharing applications to collaborate effectively.
+Businesses that operate on the cloud can provide staff with options to work on the go or at home, from their desktops, laptops, smartphones, and tablets, making your business more desirable and flexible for your employees.

 - Improving limitations through data and value proposition: